 What to expect at Cork Airport

-Cork is one of the three main international airports in Ireland, along with Shannon & Dublin airports.
-There are five airline catering for arrivals and departures passengers.
+This airport is one of the three main international airports in Ireland, along with Shannon & Dublin airports.
+There are five airline catering for Cork Airport arrivals and departures passengers.
 With the airport being close to Cork City and close to N27 making it a popular location to fly into and explore Ireland's South West.

 Passengers will find a range of facilities such as restuarants, shops before and after the security checks.
 There is a bank with a bureau de change and free WI-FI throughout the terminal.

 Public transport from airport